z632101094/simple-drawing-backend/README.md

 ### Port

-Modify err := http.ListenAndServe(":4000", nil) in main.go to change the port of the server.
+Modify 'err := http.ListenAndServe(":8000", nil)' in main.go to change the port of the server.

+The index.html use 'let socket = new WebSocket("ws://localhost:8000/ws");' to access the websocket.